-If your child attends a Nursery, Primary or Special School, which is to close early, the school will contact you by telephone.
-If this is not possible the school will contact your named 'emergency contact'.
-No child will be released from school without contact being made.
-It is important contact details are current and the people named are available - particularly during bad weather.
+If your child attends a Nursery, Primary or Special School, which is to close early, the school will contact you via text message.
+No child will be released from school without contact being made with you or your child's emergency contact.
+It is important contact details are current and the people named are available particularly during bad weather.

-If your child attends a Secondary School, because of the large number of pupils in Secondary Schools, parents will be contacted via text/email to inform them of closure.
+If your child attends a secondary school, because of the large number of pupils in secondary schools, parents will be contacted via text/email to inform them of closure.

-If you are concerned about local weather condition, contact the school.
+If you are concerned about local weather conditions, contact the school.
 You may wish to collect your child yourself and are free to do so provided you make arrangements with the school.